Skip to main content

 Child support stops for a child when:

-• they get married, or begin a marriage-like relationship
+• they get married, live with their partner in a marriage-like relationship or begin a civil union

-• they turn 18 and are no longer at high school.
+• they turn 18 and are no longer at school.

 We may tell you that a child no longer qualifies, but to protect their privacy, we may not be able to tell you exactly why.